If you’ve been attempting for some time to get pregnant, Polycystic Ovary Syndrome (PCOS) is one of the most common causes of female infertility.

 Major health concerns

-“Hair growth can be alarming for many women, especially if other people in the family don’t have the same degree of hair growth,” Welter said.
-“But the more serious hormonal abnormalities associated with PCOS put people at risk for other disorders, particularly heart disease, Type 2 diabetes, high cholesterol counts and obesity.”
+“Hair growth can be alarming for many women, especially if other people in the family don’t have the same degree of hair growth,” said Jason Patzwald, D.O., FACOG, Obstetrics and Gynecology physician at Marshfield Clinic Health System.
+“But the more serious hormonal abnormalities associated with PCOS put people at risk for other disorders, particularly heart disease, type 2 diabetes, high cholesterol counts, and obesity.”

-Women with PCOS can also develop uterine cancer, although it’s relatively rare.
+Additionally, women with PCOS can develop uterine cancer, although it’s relatively rare.

-“If a woman with PCOS does not want to become pregnant, we typically prescribe birth control pills, which also help to protect the inner lining of the uterus,” Welter said.
+“If a woman with PCOS does not want to become pregnant, we typically prescribe birth control pills, which can help regulate a patient’s menstrual cycle, and help to protect the inner lining of the uterus,” Dr. Patzwald said.
 “If a woman with PCOS wants to become pregnant, we can prescribe medication to stimulate ovulation.”

-People come to the doctor frustrated and concerned, wondering why this has happened to them, Welter said.
-Sometimes they’re relieved to know that what they have is hormonal and can be treated with medication.
-They’re glad they don’t have to resort to in vitro fertilization, which is really expensive.
+“You may feel frustrated and concerned, wondering why this has happened to you.
+You can find some relief knowing that the condition is hormonal and can be treated with medication.
+Especially when trying for a baby, it can be positive to know you don’t necessarily have to resort to in vitro fertilization, which can be expensive,” Dr. Patzwald said.

-“I tell my patients that PCOS doesn’t have to ruin their plans for a family,” he said.
-“It’s fairly common and wide ranging in terms of their health, but it’s certainly not something that most people can’t overcome when it comes to a successful pregnancy.”
+“It’s fairly common and wide ranging in terms of their health, but it’s certainly not something that most people can’t overcome when it comes to a successful pregnancy,” he said.